oliverklee/ext-realty/Documentation/Tutorial/Installation/Index.rst

 #.
 You don’t need to set the other values in the Extension Manager yet
    (they’re used for the OpenImmo import).

 #.
+Include the *MKFORMS - Basics (mkforms)* and *Realty Manager* static templates
+   in your TypoScript template under "Include static (from extensions)."

+#.
 In your TS setup, please set config.language and config.locale\_all so
    the extension will use the correct language in the front end.